fauxcat/final-year-project/README.md

 ## Getting Started

+1. Clone this repo.

-1. Run "flutter pub get" in the terminal
+2. Run "flutter doctor" and "flutter pub get" in the terminal.

-2. Navigate to lib/main.dart and run the application with a device of your choice.
+3. Navigate to lib/main.dart and run the application (in VS Code) with a device of your choice.